luapower/objc/objc.md

 end
 ~~~

-#### 2. Confusion about weak and strong references

-Ref. counting systems are fragile: they require that retain() and release() calls on an object
-be perfectly balanced.
-If they're not, you're toast.
-Thinking of object relationships in in terms
-of weak and strong references can help a lot with that.

-Cocoa's rules say that if you alloc an object, you get a strong ref to that object.
-Other method calls that
+### Luavars and object ownership

+You should only use luavars on objects that you own.
+Luavars go away
+when the last strong reference to an object goes away.
+Setting Lua vars
+on an object with only weak references will leak those vars!
+Even worse,
+those vars might show up as vars of other objects!

+### Strong/weak ambiguities

-return an object return a weak ref to that object.
-But if you create a `NSWindow`, you get a weak ref to the window,
+If you create a `NSWindow`, you don't get an _unconditionally_ retained
-because if the user closes the window, the window gets released.
-The binding doesn't know about that and on gc it
+reference to that window, contrary to Cocoa's rules, because if the user
+closes the window, it is your reference that gets released.
+The binding
+doesn't know about that and on gc it calls release again, giving you a crash
-calls release again, giving you a crash at an unpredictable time (`export NSZombieEnabled=YES` can help here).
+at an unpredictable time (`export NSZombieEnabled=YES` can help here).
-To fix that you can either tell Cocoa that the ref is strong by calling `win:setReleasedWhenClosed(false)`,
+To fix that you can either tell Cocoa that your ref is strong by calling
-or tell the ffi that the ref is weak by calling `ffi.gc(win, nil)`.
+`win:setReleasedWhenClosed(false)`, or tell the gc that your ref is weak by
+calling `ffi.gc(win, nil)`.
+If you chose the latter, remember that you can't
+use luavars on that window!

 ## Main API